 What was the non-interference clause?

-Section 1860D-11(i) of the Social Security Act, enacted as part of the Medicare Modernization Act 2003, prohibited HHS from interfering in price negotiations between drug manufacturers, pharmacies, and Part D plans.
-The IRA 2022 carved out exceptions for selected drugs under the new Negotiation Program; the non-interference clause continues to apply to all non-selected drugs.
+Section 1860D-11(i) of the Social Security Act, enacted as part of the Medicare Modernization Act of 2003, prohibited HHS from interfering in price negotiations between drug manufacturers, pharmacies, and Part D plans.
+The IRA carved out exceptions for selected drugs under the new Negotiation Program; the non-interference clause continues to apply to all non-selected drugs.

 How can I learn which of my drugs are negotiated?